Written by Raymond Salas

 - Have an Electronic Sundown.

 What is an Electronic Sundown?
 Turn your TV, cell phone, and computer off at 10 p.m. (or earlier).
-Yes, this includes handheld devices like Blackberrys, iPhones, and Treos, and all wireless connections.
+Yes, this includes handheld wireless devices like iPhones and iPads.

 The electromagnetic frequencies (EMFs) from cell phones, wireless computers, and other devices can drain our energy and affect our health.
 If you must keep them on, Dr. Lipman advises keeping them as far away from your head as possible and out of the bedroom, if possible.